France imposes quarantine on UK visitors ahead of summer tourist season

-France follows Austria, which on Tuesday said it was banning direct flights and tourist visits from Britain, and Germany which on Friday said anyone entering from the United Kingdom would have to quarantine for two weeks on arrival.
+France follows Austria, which said on Tuesday it was banning direct flights and tourist visits from Britain, and Germany, which said on Friday that anyone entering from the UK would have to quarantine for two weeks on arrival.

 “There is a new situation with the progression of the so-called Indian variant in the United Kingdom,” said government spokesman Gabriel Attal. “(France) will set up compulsory isolation for people coming from the United Kingdom.”

-Attal did not say how long the quarantine period would last.
-There would be more details in the next few hours, he added.

-Coronavirus infections in Britain have been rising again but the overall incidence is still low in a country with one of the world’s fastest vaccine rollouts, and the number of hospitalised COVID-19 patients fell last week to its lowest since September.
+Coronavirus infections in Britain have been rising again, but the overall incidence is still low in a country with one of the world’s fastest vaccine rollouts.
+The number of hospitalised COVID-19 patients fell last week to its lowest level since September.

-Clusters of the B.1.617 Indian variant have, however, grown quickly, to some 3,424 as of May 20, up by 2,111 compared to similar numbers the previous week.
+Clusters of the B.1.617 Indian variant have grown quickly, however, to 3,424 as of last Thursday, up by 2,111 from similar numbers the previous week.
 The Indian variant has been reported in at least 17 countries.

 The French government’s announcement will be a blow to parts of the beleaguered tourism industry, which is desperate for a return to normal business ahead of the peak summer season.